-People from around the country travel to Touch of Nature Environmental Center to be a part of our internship program.
+People from around the country travel to Touch of Nature Outdoor Education Center to be a part of our internship program.
 Our internship program is open to anyone interested in the fields of outdoor education, recreation therapy, team development and adventure programming, or hospitality services.
 Applications are encouraged from undergraduates, graduates, and those seeking a career change.

 Interns are valued members of the Touch of Nature's staff.
 You are encouraged to participate in professional development workshops and may even be provided onsite trainings as part of your internship.
 Interns also have a shared workspace with computer and internet access.
 Housing opportunities are available.

 - Outdoor Education

 - Inclusive Recreation

 - Hospitality Services